Buy U.S. Stocks Today? Graham Thinks You're Nuts

 - Current Ratio Greater Than or Equal to 2.0.
 A company needs to be able to pay back its debts.
 That includes short-term obligations as well as longer-term ones.
 This measure assesses a company's capacity to do so by evaluating total assets as they relate to total liabilities.
 With a current ratio at less than 2.0, a company is far more likely to get battered in a liquidity crunch.

 - Earnings Growth Compounding at 3% (10 Years).
-If a company grows earnings-per-share (NYSEARCA:EPS) by at least one-third over a decade, Graham believed profits were keeping pace with inflation.
+If a company grows earnings per share (EPS) by at least one-third over a decade, Graham believed profits were keeping pace with inflation.
 Anything short of that was a no-go.

-- Price-To-Earnings Ratio Less Than 15 For 3 Years and Price-To-Book Less Than 1.5.
+- Price-To-Earnings Ratio Less Than 15 For Three Years and Price-To-Book Less Than 1.5.
 Graham did not view P/E 15 as a bargain.
-A "fair value," however, should shield an investor from overpaying for the privilege of ownership.
+A "fair value" however should shield an investor from overpaying for the privilege of ownership.
 Same story on P/Bs below 1.5.
-Graham did not suggest that P/Bs below 1.5 are cheap; rather, this criterion was more about protecting against paying too much.
+Graham did not suggest that P/Bs below 1.5 is cheap; rather, this criterion was more about protecting against paying too much.

 - Steady Dividend Payment Increases Since 2010.
 This modification on my part is far from perfect.
-Nevertheless, it is an attempt to remove the Great Recession from the equation, while still maintaining some allegiance to a value-orientation as well as a probability of ongoing cash flow for shareholders.
+Nevertheless, it is an attempt to remove the Great Recession from the equation while still maintaining some allegiance to a value-orientation as well as a probability of ongoing cash flow for shareholders.

 These are extremely sensible requests for one's value investing confidence.
 For instance, there are well over 2,000 public companies doing business in the U.S. with $500 million or more in sales.
 Additionally, while current ratios vary by industry type, financially healthy businesses typically have current ratios between 1.5 and 3.0.
 Graham's request for 2.0 or more simply reflects a position that a firm unquestionably has what it needs to pay back debts over the next 12 months.
 And is it really too much to ask that a company be able to grow its net income on a per-share basis by one-third over the prior decade?
 Three percent annualized earnings growth is a pretty low bar.

-As sensible as the above-described requests are, roughly two-thirds of the 2000-plus corporations fell out of the running due to the possibility of struggling to pay back debts.
+As sensible as the above-described requests are, roughly two-thirds of the 2,000-plus corporations fell out of the running due to the possibility of struggling to pay back debts.
 The song remains nearly identical when you ask a company to grow earnings per share at an exceptionally modest 3% compounded over 10 years.
 That is, roughly two-thirds of the $500 million-plus revenue club fell by the wayside.
 And if you aggregate the first three tests?
 Only 250 companies remain.

 At this juncture, you may have a feel for where the modified Graham screen is heading.
 Can any of the remaining corporations register value-oriented prices relative to traditional metrics like book value (assets) and earnings per share?
 With my Morningstar data feed, only one survived: Trinity Industries (NYSE:TRN).

-Remember the manufacturing recession and oil price decimation that was largely responsible for keeping the S&P 500 from going anywhere for 22 months (12/2014-10/2016)?
+Remember the manufacturing recession and oil price decimation that were largely responsible for keeping the S&P 500 from going anywhere for 22 months (12/2014-10/2016)?
 Trinity Industries, an industrial conglomerate that provides products and services (e.g., railcars, railcar maintenance, rail guards, barges, energy equipment, etc.) to manufacturers and transporters, logged -67% in stock price depreciation from its 2014 high to its 2016 low.
-Its fall from grace and its partial recovery mirrors the Energy Select Sector SPDR (NYSEARCA:XLE).
+Its fall from grace and its partial recovery mirror the Energy Select Sector SPDR (NYSEARCA:XLE).

 In essence, for one to believe that TRN is a diamond in the value rough, one would probably need to be bullish on oil as well as the sustainability of a global revival in the demand for materials.
 Otherwise, Trinity remains uniquely susceptible to an economic slowdown and/or contraction.
 Me?
 I still believe that there are significant structural challenges in Europe as well as demand challenges in Asia, making it difficult to go out on a limb for conglomerates tied to global economic growth.